 Abstract

 Estimating the average time required (i.e., age) for the mean length of fish in a population to reach a specific value (e.g., legal harvest length) is useful for understanding population dynamics and simulating the potential effects of length-based harvest regulations.
 The mean age at which a population reaches a specific mean length is typically estimated by fitting a von Bertalanffy growth function to length-at-age data and then rearranging the best-fit equation to solve for age at the specified length.
 This process precludes use of some statistical methods for computing confidence intervals and statistically comparing estimates of mean age at the specified length among populations.
-We provide a new parameterization of the von Bertalanffy growth function that allows the mean age at a specified length to be directly estimated so that methods to construct confidence intervals and make among-group comparisons for these values can be used.
+We provide a new parameterization of the von Bertalanffy growth function that allows the mean age at a specified length to be directly estimated so that standard methods to construct confidence intervals and make among-group comparisons for these values can be used.
 We demonstrate use of the new parameterization with two datasets.

-Keywords: Growth, Critical Age, Critical Length, Nonlinear modeling
+Keywords: Growth, Age, Length, von Bertalanffy

 Corresponding author